 For checks drawn on foreign banks in either USD or a foreign currency, take the endorsed check with the appropriate PTA printed on the front to a Wells Fargo Bank branch.
 A teller will accept the check, explain the foreign collections process, complete a Collection Item Receipt form, and provide a receipt for the check.
 It may take six to eight weeks for the check to be processed by the foreign bank and substantial fees will be deducted from the final deposit amount.
 For these reasons, foreign check acceptance is discouraged in favor of an electronic transfer of funds.
 For guidance, submit a support request to the Office of the Treasurer.

 Process Same Day

-Checks returned by Stanford's depositing bank (e.g., for insufficient funds) are sent to the Office of the Treasurer (OOT), which posts it to the returned check account.
-Subsequently, the Student Financial Services (SFS) Payments Office charges the depositing unit via journal entry for the value of the returned check and sends an image of the check back to the unit.
+Checks returned by Stanford's depositing bank (e.g., for insufficient funds, stop payment) are sent to the Office of the Treasurer (OOT), which posts it to the returned check account.
+Subsequently, OOT charges the depositing unit via journal entry for the value of the returned check and sends an image of the check back to the unit.
 It is the responsibility of the depositing unit to collect any outstanding amounts.
-Access to cash and checks should be restricted to individuals with appropriate fiscal responsibilities included in their job descriptions.
+The common return reasons are:

 - Stop payment - the account holder who originally wrote the check has revoked their authorization